hashicorp/terraform-provider-google/website/docs/r/network_security_address_group.html.markdown

 * `name` -
   (Required)
   Name of the AddressGroup resource.

-It matches pattern projects/*/locations/{location}/addressGroups/<addressGroup>.
+* `location` -
+  (Required)
+  The location of the gateway security policy.
+  The default value is `global`.

 - - -